aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/barcode-recognition/improve-barcode-recognition/special-recognition-settings/_index.md

 <p align="center"><img src="qr_color.png" width="15%" height="15%"></p>

 ## **Reading Evidently Incorrect Barcodes**
-In cases when it is necessary just to detect the presence of barcodes regardless of their validity and corresponding recognition correctness, it is possible to enable two special settings called *setAllowIncorrectBarcodes* and *setReadTinyBarcodes*.
-The first one is used to attempt performing partial barcode recognition even if the reading process has provided incorrect results; in this case, the barcode data is decoded with [*BarCodeConfidence*](/barcode/python-net/api-reference/aspose.barcode.barcoderecognition/barcodeconfidence/) being set to *None*, which means that the correctness of recognition is not guaranteed.
+In cases when it is necessary just to detect the presence of barcodes regardless of their validity and corresponding recognition correctness, it is possible to enable two special settings called *allow_incorrect_barcodes* and *read_tiny_barcodes*.
+The first one is used to attempt performing partial barcode recognition even if the reading process has provided incorrect results; in this case, the barcode data is decoded with [*BarCodeConfidence*](/barcode/python-net/api-reference/aspose.barcode.barcoderecognition/barcodeconfidence/) being set to *NONE*, which means that the correctness of recognition is not guaranteed.

 The *read_tiny_barcodes* property facilitates reading small barcode labels in large images.
 It is ignored if the *allow_incorrect_barcodes* property is called passing the *True* value.
 However, enabling this parameter may result in recognizing false barcodes in place of actual text or tables.